 Winter is coming and that means that you are about to put away your leaf blowers and string trimmers but also prepare your winter gear like snowblowers, chainsaws, and generators.
 When I was younger I thought it was simply enough to empty the gas from these machines and store them away where it was dry.
 While that's is still important (unless you use TruFuel!), over the years I've learned that the harsh winter conditions need more preparation than this to ensure that my machines are ready to fire up again in the spring.

 Luckily, I've found out about TruFuel which helps in that process.
-TruFuel is an engineered and premixed fuel with synthetic lubricants and advanced stabilizers that is specifically designed for 2-cycle and 4-cycle outdoor power equipment, Find out more.
+TruFuel is an engineered and premixed fuel with synthetic lubricants and advanced stabilizers that is specifically designed for 2-cycle and 4-cycle outdoor power equipment.
 It's also ethanol-free so that helps protect the equipment compared to traditional petro-fuel mixtures.

 Tips to Ensure Your Power Equipment is Fall Ready: